ralafferty/ralafferty.github.io/library.md

 <a href="http://web.archive.org/web/20050828204624/http://www.keithpurtell.com/kthings/body_lafferty.htm"><img src="{{ site.baseurl }}/images/library.jpg"></a>

 <br>
-R.A.
-Lafferty on his personal library:
+R. A. Lafferty on his personal library:

 > "... sometime in late 1946, I came home from the war and went back to work in the Electric business.
 Everything went well with me.
 I had friends and fun.
 I accumulated 8,000 books, all of them choice."&nbsp;[^anderson93]